henrydvies/travelsnips/README.md

 A scrap book website for me and cindy

 Potential Deployment names:
-  - our-travels.co.uk
-  - our-journeys.co.uk
-  - our-getaways.co.uk
-  - travelsnips.com
+  - travelsnips.com - hosted on GoDaddy / domain brought there